dergigi/dergigi.github.io/collections/bitcoin/_posts/2020-06-15-the-bitcoin-journey.md

 Satoshi alluded to this feedback loop in his writings.

-> "It might make sense just to get some in case it catches on.
+> It might make sense just to get some in case it catches on.
 If enough
 > people think the same way, that becomes a self fulfilling prophecy."
 > --- [Satoshi
 > Nakamoto](https://satoshi.nakamotoinstitute.org/emails/cryptography/17/)